15 Bible Verses About Business

 Proverbs 22:29

-Do you see someone skilled in their work?
-They will serve before kings; they will not serve before officials of low rank.
+Do you see a man skilled in his work?
+He will serve before kings; he will not serve before officials of low rank.

 Matthew 5:16